 Manufacturers must work hard to meet customer demand while managing production capacity.
 Fulfilling orders and maintaining high service levels requires intricate planning processes and tools, especially when resources are constrained.
-Hence, capacity planning is used to help ensure a business is able to meet demand while minimizing costs.
+Hence, capacity planning tools are used to help ensure a business is able to meet demand while minimizing costs.

 Keeping costs low while trying to achieve higher service levels is not an easy feat, especially if planning is done manually and/or in spreadsheets.
 Businesses can’t afford to “make a best guess” when it comes to projecting customer demand or planning how to fulfill it.
 Mistakes or poor assumptions are costly and can be avoided.
 A benefit of a truly integrated capacity planning solution like Vanguard’s is that it can carefully consider all constraints and produce an optimized plan based on real-time data streams.

-A good planning solution will understand which products might be competing for resources and will use a rule-based system to make interactive decisions.
+Good capacity planning tools will understand which products might be competing for resources and will use a rule-based system to make interactive decisions.
 Examples might include categorizing customer accounts into low and high priority, or optimizing around profit, cost savings, stability, or other metrics like minimizing change-over time.